Vridhi-Wadhawan/memed-milestone-optimization/methodology.md

 1. **Stay inside the budget with 90% confidence.** The 90th percentile of simulated total payout must be at or below the budget.
 This is a hard constraint.
 It is 95% if we have little history for the campaign type.
 2. **Never pay more than 40% of what the same reach costs on paid media.** This is my ROI ceiling.
 Payout per extra 1,000 views can't go above 40% of the assumed CPM.
-3. **Keep the ladder climbable but not trivial.** About half of creators should reach the first rung, and of the creators who reach any rung, 25% to 65% should reach the next.
+3. **Keep the ladder climbable but not trivial.** I call each milestone in the ladder a "rung".
+About half of creators should reach the first rung, and of the creators who reach any rung, 25% to 65% should reach the next.
 Below that, people give up.
 Above it, the ladder is easy to grind.
 4. **Then pay as much as 1 and 2 allow.** Once the shape is fixed, payouts are scaled up until the budget or the ROI ceiling binds.

 Budget comes first because it is the one failure a brand cannot forgive.
 The ROI ceiling comes second because without it the tool would happily spend the whole budget just because it can.
 Budget is a ceiling, not a target.
 If the ROI ceiling binds first, the money is left unspent, and I think that is the right answer (the brand can put it into more creators).